hollowpnt92/notice-screen/README.md

 # Notice Screen

 A simple Flask application that displays notices to users and requires acknowledgment before redirecting to another URL.
-Perfect for maintenance notices, system updates, or important announcements.
+Used for maintenance notices, system updates, or important announcements.

 ## Features